kailash-manasarovar/statement/docs/timeline/2026/june.md

 - My nervous system was shot to pieces also, everyone was shouting at each other, and I couldn't sit up without having to lie back down again.
 - Vilde comes into our room fussing and carrying on, packing my stuff, *we have to leave we have to leave* (the group is moving hotels for one night) and I'm saying no, the management told me I could stay, and she's getting really quite interestingly harsh with me (which made my eyebrows raise a bit) and I'm saying no, and she's packing my stuff up...
 - And eventually I realize I have to sort this out, so I go down and organize one extra night by myself at this hotel and the others go elsewhere.
-- So I stay, they all go, and the MINUTE I'm alone, I have MASSIVE diarrhea which was backing up since the day I took the biscuits or before.
+- So I stay, they all go, and the MINUTE I'm alone, I have MASSIVE diarrhea which was backing up since the day I got sick, or before.
 MASSIVE.
 - It's such a relief.
 - I haven't eaten for and eventually lose about 3-5kg.
 The guide insists the woman makes me breakfast in the morning before they come and get me and she does, and it's like nectar from heaven itself.
 - I don't feel I missed out on anything, I spent a good few days at the holy feet of God Himself recovering from a deadly poison attempt, so I think it's probably essential I return as much as possible and perhaps friendly nice people who haven't been instructed to murder me might come with me.